Jasonxu5/Healio/CONTRIBUTING.md

 After conducting user research, other factors that influenced our design were the need to make privacy and data consent guidelines clear, the addition of messaging features to easily communicate with a healthcare provider, and accessibility features such as language translation.

 The code follows a Client Server architecture.
 All client-side rendering and interactivity are done via React.
 The server itself was built using Node.js and the Express framework.
-The server handles login and signup requests, which then calls the API to a MongoDB database where it stores user emails, HASHED passwords (encrypted using the `bcyrpt` library), and data associated with the specific user (such as medications, appointments, etc.)
+The server handles login and signup requests, which then calls the API to a MongoDB database where it stores user emails, **hashed** passwords (encrypted using the `bcyrpt` library), and data associated with the specific user (such as medications, appointments, etc.)

 Keep this information in mind once you begin to make contributions to this project.